NicoleContinelli/SOFIA_Python/README.md

 </p>

 <p align="justify">
-- It's recommended to update the Linux OS (i.e. if you are in Ubuntu, have at least the 18.04 LTS version).
+<li> It's recommended to update the Linux OS (i.e. if you are in Ubuntu, have at least the 18.04 LTS version). </li>
 </p>

 <p align="justify">
-- If you install the Python modules in a specific i.e Ubuntu version, and you want to test them in a different one, maybe the modules are not gonna work.
+<li> If you install the Python modules in a specific i.e Ubuntu version, and you want to test them in a different one, maybe the modules are not gonna work. </li>
 </p>

 <p align="justify">
-- Make sure you have a Python version higher than 3.4 installed.
+<li> Make sure you have a Python version higher than 3.4 installed.
 Also be sure that this version is the one you are going to use throughout the installation of the libraries, because at the moment you install them, they generate modules that will be saved with the Python version that is by default on your computer (the installation is in point #3).
-If you have several versions, use only **ONE** in all this installation process and make sure that on your terminal when you type "python3" is the newest Python version you installed, otherwise, the Python modules may not work.
+If you have several versions, use only **ONE** in all this installation process and make sure that on your terminal when you type "python3" is the newest Python version you installed, otherwise, the Python modules may not work. </li>
 </p>

 ```bash